algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 #### Out scope

    - Security testing for potential vulnerabilities in the system.
-   - Compatibility testing across a wide range of browsers or platforms.
    - User acceptance testing (UAT) for assessing user satisfaction.
 ### 3.4.2 Identify Testing Type
 #### Agile testing